The Art of the Future page 1

 E-E: Yes, of course.
 But again, this is only of secondary importance.

 H: That is to say, the crucial thing is one’s personal development, isn’t it?
-If an artist contented himself with the feeling without trying to express it, would the meaning of the process remain the same?
+If an artist contented himself with having the feeling without trying to communicate it, would the meaning of the process remain the same?

-E-E: Most people on the Earth, perhaps, are not yet able to shape within themselves the same states as the artist shapes within himself and then expresses through objects around him, be it paper, canvas or a building.
+E-E: Perhaps most people on this Earth are not yet able to shape within themselves the same states as the artist shapes within himself and then expresses through objects around him, such as paper, canvas or a building.

-H: By saying “shape”, do you mean that you take some steps to bring yourself into this state?
+H: By saying ‘shape’, do you mean that you take particular steps to bring yourself into this state?

 E-E: I have not yet researched this process.
 It is initiated without my awareness, but, at the same time, it is also true that I create it myself.

-E-E: You see, we both have studied it only for half a year.
+E-E: Well, both of us have only been looking into this for the last six months.
 Basically, the scheme is clear, but it is too simple at present.
 It may become clearer in due time.

-So far, I know only one thing for sure: to make a true work of art, so that the observer is able to see and understand it, the artist must first achieve a certain state called ‘the art of the future’, which is the richness of desires and the desire for these - riches.
+So far, there is only one thing I know for sure: to make a true work of art, so that the observer is able to see and understand it, the artist must first achieve a certain state called ‘the art of the future’, – this specific inner richness laden with desires; an inner desire characterised by… again I would say ‘riches’.

 H: I guess you were born with this desire.

-Anyway, everyone has always supposed that the primary thing in art is that which is produced in order to make it intelligible to everyone else.
+Anyway, everyone has always supposed that primacy of place should be taken by that which is produced (for the purpose of making the result intelligible).
 However, this is not primary.
 What happens within is primary.
-It is very important that each time this process occurs in a new way.
+It is very important that this process occurs in a new way on each occasion.
 That is why new works of art are different from previous ones.
-It is therefore very strange that the majority of artists do not deviate from their once chosen style.
+It is therefore very strange that the majority of artists do not deviate from their chosen style.
 The reason may lie in the fact that, as a rule, artists strive to make their works clear or recognizable to the observer.

 H: Do you mean that, once completed, a work of art cannot remain unintelligible?